A submersible expert who rode Titan in 2019 says he raised safety concerns to operator CEO after trip - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Celina Tebor, Rob Frehse, Sara Smart, Paul P. Murphy, Aaron Cooper, Oren Liebermann, Curt Devine, Isabelle Chapman, Kristina Sgueglia, Priscilla Alvarez, Mostafa Salem, Sofia Cox and Hira Humayun contributed to this report.
+CNN’s Ray Sanchez, Gloria Pazmino, Cole Higgins, Celina Tebor, Rob Frehse, Sara Smart, Paul P. Murphy, Aaron Cooper, Oren Liebermann, Curt Devine, Isabelle Chapman, Kristina Sgueglia, Priscilla Alvarez, Mostafa Salem, Sofia Cox and Hira Humayun contributed to this report.